List of The Venture Bros. characters: Henchman 24

-Henchman 24 (voiced by Christopher McCulloch): A tall, thin man with a voice reminiscent of comic Ray Romano and described by 21 in the second season's first episode as resembling Jerry Seinfeld with a unibrow.
-He served as Shadowman 24 for Phantom Limb simultaneously with The Monarch's tenure as Shadowman 9.
-The Monarch promised to promote him to "number 2" in exchange for a favor, a pledge never fulfilled.
-Henchman 24's powder blue Nissan Stanza serves as the replacement Monarch Mobile after The Monarch's lair is destroyed, but it's promptly stolen by a fleeing prostitute.
-The Stanza mysteriously reappears in The Monarch's Cocoon garage, heavily damaged from the Cocoon's crash in the Grand Canyon.
-The Monarch remembers little about 24 besides his voice, likened to Ray Romano's.
+Henchman 24 (voiced by Christopher McCulloch) is a tall, thin man with a voice reminiscent of comic Ray Romano and described by 21 in the second season's first episode as resembling Jerry Seinfeld with a unibrow.
+He served as Shadowman 24 for Phantom Limb simultaneously with Monarch's tenure as Shadowman 9.
+Monarch promised to promote him to "number 2" in exchange for a favor, a pledge never fulfilled.
+Henchman 24's powder blue Nissan Stanza serves as the replacement Monarch Mobile after Monarch's lair is destroyed, but it's promptly stolen by a fleeing prostitute.
+The Stanza mysteriously reappears in Monarch's Cocoon garage, heavily damaged from the Cocoon's crash in the Grand Canyon.
+Monarch remembers little about 24 besides his voice, likened to Ray Romano's.
 Formerly a factory worker, 24 confides in Dean that his ex-girlfriend married his father and he aspired to become a cabinet maker.
 He perishes in an explosion at the end of the season three finale.
 Throughout season 4, his skull appears as an object with whom #21 converses as before.
 In "Pinstripes & Poltergeists", #24 seemingly manifests as a ghost haunting #21 due to lack of alternative options.
-In "Operation: P.R.O.M.", it's revealed that #24 wasn't a ghost during season 4 but a figment of 21's grief-stricken imagination.
-21's acknowledgment of this allows him to come to terms with 24's demise.
-Though he suspects foul play in 24's death, he accuses Tim Tom and Kevin, enabling The Monarch's henchmen to overthrow them.
+In "Operation: P.R.O.M.", it's revealed that #24 was a figment of 21's grief-stricken imagination.
+21's acknowledgment of this allows him to come to terms with 24's death.
+Though he suspects foul play in 24's death, he accuses Tim Tom and Kevin, enabling Monarch's henchmen to overthrow them.

 Dr. Mrs. The Monarch

-Dr. Mrs. The Monarch, née, formerly known as Dr. Sheila Girlfriend (voiced by Doc Hammer): The wife and assistant to The Monarch.
-Throughout much of her tenure as The Monarch's second-in-command, she donned Jackie Kennedy's iconic short pink jacket and pillbox hat, echoing the former First Lady's style and accent, typical of Long Island.
+Dr. Mrs. The Monarch, née, formerly known as Dr. Sheila Girlfriend (voiced by Doc Hammer): The wife and assistant to Monarch.
+Throughout much of her tenure as Monarch's second-in-command, she donned Jackie Kennedy's iconic short pink jacket and pillbox hat, echoing the former First Lady's style and accent, typical of Long Island.
 Her humorously deep voice stems from a past smoking addiction, satirizing the former First Lady's lower-than-usual vocal pitch.
-Following The Sovereign's demise, Dr. Mrs. The Monarch rises to prominence within the Guild, placing strain on her marriage with The Monarch—especially when his authority to arch Dr. Venture is revoked due to his perceived low status in comparison to a Level 10 Protagonist like Venture.
-The Monarch believes his wife should expedite his ascent to a higher rank, whereas she prioritizes her role within the Guild, adhering strictly to protocol.
+Dr. Mrs. Monarch rises to prominence within the Guild, placing strain on her marriage with Monarch—especially when his authority to arch Dr. Venture is revoked due to his perceived low status in comparison to a Level 10 Protagonist like Venture.
+Monarch believes his wife should expedite his ascent to a higher rank, whereas she prioritizes her role within the Guild, adhering strictly to protocol.
 Unlike her husband, Dr. Mrs. The Monarch often delineates between her villainous persona and her true self, frequently addressing herself by her birth name, Sheila, and maintaining amicable relationships and collaborations with certain protagonists and their allies when necessary.